Husqvarna Group: History

 The first motorcycle, which could reach the impressive speed of 4–5 km/hour, was produced in 1903.
 Starting in the 1930s, Husqvarna's lightweight engines helped make some successful track racing and motocross bikes.
 Husqvarna's first titles in Motocross World Championship came in 1959 and 1960.
-The operation was divested in 1987 and is since 2013 part of the KTM family.
+The operation was divested in 1987 and since 2013 is part of the KTM family.